 Schmidt takes great pride in Dan's Emerald Forest, and while he tries not to compare his yard to other flashier holiday presentations, he sometimes can't help himself.
 "I admire and respect the guys who have the computer genius to program their lights in an elaborate pattern, but to me, that's not Christmas.
 Christmas is supposed to be a time for calm and stillness.
 So I let my trains do the moving, but for the most part, the rest of my display is still and silent.
 That's my idea of Christmas."

-This year, Schmidt plans to operate his display every Wednesday through Sunday throughout December from about 5:30 p.m. to 9 p.m. during the week and until 10 or 10:30 on weekends.
+This year, Schmidt plans to operate his display every Wednesday through Saturday throughout December from about 5:30 p.m. to 9 p.m. on Wednesday and Thursday and until 10 on Friday and Saturday.
 He does what he can to make visitors feel welcome.
 "We build a nice bonfire every night.
 It really helps build a rapport with everyone and puts people in the holiday spirit.
 Instead of just staying in their cars or getting out for two minutes, the bonfire encourages them to stay a while and explore the entire display.
 "You can drive by and see it," Schmidt says.
 "But if you don't get out and see it up close, you're missing half of it."

 The city of Overland has come to embrace Schmidt's endeavor.
 "In the beginning we used to try to direct traffic with flashlights.
 Thankfully we don't have to do that anymore," Schmidt said.
 "The city brings me roadblocks so I can make the street one-way during the evening.
 It stops the bottlenecking and allows visitors the time to really explore what we have and allows me to talk with everyone."